mzamini92/fieldlevel-datascience-internship-take-home/README.md

 Write any assumptions you made about the data.
 Write and execute the code you feel is required to answer the question.
 Show your work and describe your thought process.
-Imagine your answers will be presented to team members not used to looking at the data so make the presentation clear and easy to understand.
-The goal is to help us understand how you approach analysis.
 1. How many rows are in the two datasets?
 If the log of emails represents 3% of the emails we sent over this period, how many emails did we send?
 (use python to print the numbers and display them nicely with commas)